b3ll/Adjustable/README.md

 > This is designed really to only be used when developing applications and shouldn't be left in production builds.

 > [!Warning]
 > This code contains some private Swift API stuff that powers `@Published` so there's a strong likelihood this will break in the future.
-I'd like to figure out ways to make the API a lot nicer in SwiftUI, so if you have any ideas, let me know (I'm thinking something like a `@DebugAdjustablePublished` property wrapper that wraps `@Published`)!
+I'd like to figure out ways to make the API a lot nicer in general, so if you have any ideas, let me know!

 - [DebugAdjustable](#debugadjustable)
 - [Usage](#usage)